yakshaving-art/hurrdurr/README.md

    other groups will be ignored.
 1. **Level:** a level setting in gitlab, known levels in increasing access rights are guest, reporter, developer, maintainer, owner.
-A group can declare none, or all the levels, assigning members directly or through queries.
+A group can declare none, or some of the levels, assigning members directly or through queries.
 1. **query:** a lazy definition of a group which is expanded into members, these are used to define which members should belong to a level in a given